acoomans/flask-autodoc/README.md

 ## Requirements

-Flask-Autodoc is compatible with Python versions 2 and 3; and it depends only on Flask.
+Flask-Autodoc is compatible with Python versions 2 and 3.

+It depends only on Flask.

+An optional dependency is _docutils_, which allow to render reStructuredText docstrings.

 ## Install